gottacatchenall/thesis_proposal/README.md

 used to solve these problems (chapters one, three, four), and vignettes of how these software can be applied (chapters one, two).

-**TK** By using the success of numerical-weather prediction and the Earth monitoring system that supports it as a model,
+Biodiversity science would be wise to use the success of numerical-weather prediction and the Earth monitoring system that supports it as a template.
+Further, we should embrace methodological advances in computational statistics that can enable more robust prediction of the dynamics of complex systems than is possible using the tools of analytic models---not just because they can provide more efficacious predictions, but also because they enable a more direct representation of uncertainty, which is crucial for developing ecological forecasting models which provide actionable information to stakeholders.

 # References